Dr4kk0nnys/TicTacToe_typescript_nodejs/README.md

 Typescript is kind of a secret to me.
 I've just recently figured it out good and efficient ways to make OOP code.
 In this project, I'm trying to improve at it.

 ## Code Efficiency
 If you're a huge fan of code efficiency like me, you're not going jump off the chair just yet.
 This is a beginners level project.
+Nevertheless, I'm trying my best to implement a high functional, easy to read, easy to maintain code.

 ## Tic Tac Toe
 Why Tic Tac Toe ?
 Why not any other project ?